DIYbiosphere/sphere/CONTRIBUTING.md

 - Share examples and references and include links, images, and GIFs.

 ### Ask a question
+Make sure that your title has a `?` question mark.
 You can also asks questions in our [Gitter chatroom], in our [Slack channels] or direct message to a member in either platform.
 You can freely enter the chatroom and you can [request an invite] to our Slack team.

 Make sure to check out our [FAQs] for a list of common questions.